Driving the difficult road to Tizi n'Tichka in the Atlas

-Tizi n'Tichka is a high mountain pass at an elevation of 2.212m (7,257ft) above the sea level, located in Morocco.
-Tizi n’Tichka means “difficult mountain pasture” in Berber and you’ll see why.
+Tizi n'Tichka is a high mountain pass at an elevation of 2,212m (7,257ft) above sea level, located in Morocco.
+Tizi n’Tichka means “difficult mountain pasture” in Berber, and you’ll see why.

 How long is Tizi n'Tichka?

 Is Tizi n'Tichka open?

-Set high in the High Atlas mountains, this road is usually open all year round, but from November to March, snow can often fall on the pass, and can be closed when the access is not cleared of snow.
+Set high in the High Atlas mountains, this road is usually open all year round, but from November to March, snow can often fall on the pass, and it can be closed when access is not cleared of snow.
 It can be warm all year round in the strong sun.

 Is Tizi n'Tichka dangerous?